chostudio/chostudio/README.md

-### Hi there 👋
+### Hi there! 👋

 - 🔭 I’m currently a computer science student
-- 🌱 I’m currently learning how to code a video game
+- 🌱 I’m learning how to code a video game
 - ⚡ Fun fact: I like to create 3D art in my spare time

 <a href="https://www.linkedin.com/in/chris-ho-/">